 The mention of school lunch conjures up all sorts of images.
-Whether it is a loveable lunch lady or a favorite — or least favorite — meal, we all have some sort of memory from our time spent in the school cafeteria.
-The National School Lunch Program as we know it today was established in 1946 to provide students access to nutritionally balanced meals.
-The U.S. Department of Agriculture (USDA) continues to fund the program and to assure that healthy lunches are affordable to all.
+Whether it is a wonderful memory of a cafeteria staff person or a favorite meal enjoyed with friends, we all remember the time spent in the school cafeteria.
+The National School Lunch Program was established in 1946 to provide students access to nutritionally balanced meals.
+The U.S. Department of Agriculture, or USDA, continues to fund the program and to ensure that healthful lunches are affordable to all.

 Who Makes the Rules?